-Saturday evening, participants can attend one of the dinners, go out for dinner at one of Kingman’s eclectic restaurants or enjoy the night scene in Historic Downtown Kingman.
+Saturday evening, participants can attend the street dance and enjoy the night scene in Historic Downtown Kingman, or go out for dinner at one of Kingman’s eclectic restaurants.

-Sunday morning the vehicles will line up for the run to Topock/Golden Shores for the final get-together and awards - awards ceremony begins at 1pm.
+Sunday morning the vehicles will line up for the run to Topock/Golden Shores for the final get-together and awards - awards ceremony begining time TBA.
 Again, not a timed run so there is plenty of time to stop along the way with Oatman being a fun place.
 We promise to have each and every burro in the neighborhood on the hoof to meet and greet our Fun Runners.

 Many participants extend their Route 66 experience and stay in surrounding Route 66 communities such as Ashfork, Williams, Flagstaff and even as far away as Holbrook.
 So, here is a little information on all of the Arizona Route 66 towns one might encounter along the way (East Arizona to West Arizona).